How to Install Node.js on Ubuntu 26.04, 24.04 and 22.04

 [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"

-Save and close the file, then reload the shell configuration:
+Save and close the file, then clear the current shell’s NVM function and command cache:

 command -v nvm